 The pacing could really have been better.

-the player takes on the role of Sora, a young boy who spends his day playing on an island with his friends Riku and Kairi.
+The Bottom LineIn Kingdom Hearts the player takes on the role of Sora, a young boy who spends his days playing on an island with his friends Riku and Kairi.
 They do typical kid stuff, like play-fighting and racing, but their true wish is to build a raft and explore what lies beyond the horizon.
 This wish is partly granted when the island is attacked by shadows and Sora is teleported to a city he has never seen.
-As it turns out, an evil force known as "The Hearthless" has been invading worlds and making them vanish, just like what happened to Sora's island.
-Furthermore, a mystical weapon known as the "The keyblade" has chosen Sora as its master and thus he teams up with Donald and Goofy to try and stop the world-vanishing shenanigans of The Hearthless and their masters.
+As it turns out, an evil force known as "The Heartless" has been invading worlds and making them vanish, just like what happened to Sora's island.
+Furthermore, a mystical weapon known as the "The keyblade" has chosen Sora as its master and thus he teams up with Donald and Goofy to try and stop the world-vanishing shenanigans of The Heartless and their masters.

 As everybody probably knows by know, these worlds are all themed after famous Disney movies, with the exclusion of some later stages and Traverse Town, which serves as a shopping district.
 These worlds are the game's biggest selling points, as they have the player meddle in the affairs of well-known Disney characters and thus become part of their stories.
 It's very entertaining to do stuff like training with Hercules or proving Alice's innocence before the unfair rule of the Queen of Hearts.
 The progression of each stage is also designed to give the game an adventurous and varied feel, often relying on having the player explore areas in order to progress.